 The aims of the Society are to promote the advancement of veterinary knowledge and skill in the maintenance of the health and welfare of non-domesticated animals and to encourage proper housing and conditions for such animals; to encourage full use of veterinary services by wild animal establishments and by the owners of non-traditional companion animals; to promote the international exchange of veterinary knowledge of non-domesticated animals.

-The british veterinary zoological society is run by volunteers.
-These volunteers are voted onto a council by the membership at the annual general meeting held at the conference.
-Here we will introduce you to the members of the council and tell you more about them and what they do.
+The British Veterinary Zoological Society is run by volunteers.
+These volunteers are voted onto a council by the membership at the Annual General Meeting (AGM) held at the conference.
+Here we will introduce you to the current council members and let them tell you a bit about themselves.

 BVSc MA MRCVS